joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5662532/2024/07/28/oilers-management-european-ufas/

 **Padres bolster bullpen, send top pitching prospect to Rays for Jason Adam: source**\
-`The San Diego Padres addressed one of their more glaring needs Sunday by agreeing to acquire one of the top available right-handed relievers, Tampa Bay Rays setup man Jason Adam, in a trade that required surrendering one of their best prospects.`\
+`The San Diego Padres addressed a pressing need Sunday by agreeing to acquire one of the best available right-handed relievers, Tampa Bay Rays setup man Jason Adam, in a trade that required surrendering one of their best prospects.`\
 https://nytimes.com/athletic/5663978/2024/07/28/jason-adam-dylan-lesko-padres-rays/

 **The Olympics Has a Bad Guy: Anyone in an Argentina Jersey**\